farazsrahman/descent/mup/README.md

+Original content in this repo comes from https://github.com/Laz4rz/mup/tree/main

 # muP made easy

 A minimal (really) implementation of muP with SGD and Adam, following the Tensor Programs IV and Tensor Programs V papers.
 Classes `SPMLP` and `muMLPTab9` implement SP and muP parametrizations as shown in Table1 TPIV paper or Table9 TPV paper equivalently.
 Rest of the code is just training utils.